mryangsj/web-leslie/README.md

 By combining Flexbox and Grid, we can create complex designs that are flexible and responsive, ensuring our Leslie Speaker application looks great on all devices and screen sizes.

-#### Knob function
+### Knob API
+In our project, we designed a custom Knob class which specilizes in audio application.
+This class implements a variety of common functions of knobs, including the rotation of the knob, the response to the cursor movement, and the display of the knob value.
+It also provides a variety of configuration options, allowing users to customize the appearance and behavior of the knob.

-In our Leslie Speaker project, we have a dedicated file `knobInit.js` for initializing the knobs.
+For example, we have a dedicated file `knobInit.js` for initializing the knobs.
 This file contains the configuration for each knob, including its scale, value range, label, and other settings.

 We create a new knob by calling the `new Knob()` constructor, which takes several parameters including the container for the knob, the size ratio, the knob's ID, and a development mode flag.